 By John Patzakis

+The importance of this distinction was clearly underscored by the court’s decision in Edwards v.
+Junior State of America Foundation, No. 4:19-CV-140-SDJ, (US Dist.
+CT, E.D.
+Texas April 23, 2021), which applied the best evidence rule to social media evidence.
 The plaintiffs’ had sought to offer screenshots as evidence of the Facebook communications instead of the deleted native files.
 The court ruled that the metadata and full context of the native files were essential to satisfy the Best Evidence Rule.
-The court held that screenshots were not an output that accurately reflected the substance and context of the native file, since they could not show that the messages were authentic, nor could they “be used to prove that Harper sent the Facebook Messages contained in the screenshots.”
-Failure to produce the native files prejudiced JSA, in part, because it deprived Defendants “of the ability to substantiate or refute the authenticity of the alleged Messages.”
+The court held that screenshots were not an output that accurately reflected the substance and context of the native file, since they could not show that the messages were authentic, nor could they “be used to prove that (the Plaintiff) sent the Facebook Messages contained in the screenshots.”
+Failure to produce the native files prejudiced the Defendants “of the ability to substantiate or refute the authenticity of the alleged Messages.”
 In a key passage the court states:

 Here, the screenshots will not suffice as an “original” because the screenshots are not an “output” that “accurately” reflect the information.
 Only native files can ensure authenticity.
 Additionally, although the Best Evidence Rule allows for an original “photograph” to prove the contents of the photograph, this does not mean that the screenshot here can be used to prove that Harper sent the Facebook Messages contained in the screenshots.